ymentha14/FromAdamtoW/README.md

 - ```--seed```: the random seed.
 Specify it if you want to have random results, but consistent among different runs.
 By default ```42```.
-- ```--patience```: we use early stopping to limit the time used to decree that the model has converged, instead of waiting until we have run all the epochs.
+- ```--patience```: we use early stopping to limit the time used to decree that the model has converged while performing grid search, instead of waiting until we have run all the epochs.
 Patience is the number of epochs to wait until no improvement is recorded.
 When ```patience``` epochs have elapsed, we assume the model has converged.
 By default 7.